top of page

 How do online music lessons work?

+Online clarinet lessons work exactly the same as in-person lessons, without the traffic.
 First, you receive a Zoom link.
 Next, you open the computer at your lesson time and receive the same 1:1 personal attention and clarinet guidance from yours truly.
+Finally, you receive a personal practice plan to guide you through the week.

 My child has dyslexia.
 Can they still learn to read music?

 Yes!
 Several of my students have dyslexia.
 The approach I use to teach music reading involves patience and repetition, and ALL of my students have learned to read music fluently.
-In other words, dyslexia has not been an issue for students in my clarinet lessons.
+In other words, dyslexia has not been an obstacle for students in my clarinet lessons.

 Amy Chambers---The Music Chambers---ClarinetGeek.com